luftaquila/fsk-energymeter/README.md

 ## 6. Troubleshootings

 #### 1. FSK-EEM USB Mass Storage takes too long to be mounted
-The FSK-EEM's USB interface only supports Full Speed USB (USB 1.1) specification.
+The device only supports USB Full Speed (USB 1.1) spec.
 It is decades-old technology with a maximum transfer speed of 12 Mbps.
 However, in the real world, the actual speed is around 4 Mbps (0.5 MB/s).

 When the device is connected to the host PC, the host will try to load the FAT table of the SDMMC.
 The FAT32 FAT table is typically a few megabytes, so it will take ~20 seconds to mount.